Did you know that food has three main nutrients?

-They are carbohydrates, proteins and fats.
+They are carbohydrates, proteins, and fats.
 While everyone needs a balance of these three things to stay healthy, eating right is extra important for people with diabetes.
 While this may seem hard, your diabetes educator can help you learn how to:

-“Carbs” are found in all kinds of foods, including breads, pastas, fruits, dairy products and sugary foods such as desserts.
-“Complex” carbohydrates, such as whole grain bread, provide more nutrition than others.
+“Carbs” are found in all kinds of foods, including bread, pasta, fruits, dairy products, and sugary foods such as desserts.
+“Complex” carbohydrates, such as whole-grain bread, provide more nutrition than others.
 Sweets such as cake aren’t as good for you as whole grains and vegetables, and often are high in fat and calories.
 That’s why it’s better to save them for a treat.

 Looking at food labels can give you a clue to just how healthy (or unhealthy) a food is.
-Your diabetes educator can help you know what to look for, but in general look for foods with three or more grams of fiber per serving and avoid saturated and trans fats.
+Your diabetes educator can help you know what to look for but in general look for foods with three or more grams of fiber per serving and avoid saturated and trans fats.

-It’s very easy to eat more food that you need or are even hungry for, without realizing it.
+It’s very easy to eat more food than you need or are even hungry for, without realizing it.
 A diabetes educator can show you how to measure your food.
 That way you know how much you should eat and don’t overdo it.
 For example, a serving of protein (such as chicken or fish) should be the size of a deck of cards.

 Once you understand which foods are healthier and how much you should eat, a diabetes educator can help you find a meal plan that works for you.
 You can talk about how to plan a week of eating overall.
-Or you can talk about how to plan or each meal.
+Or you can talk about how to plan each meal.

 Blood sugar that is either too high or too low can cause real problems and make you feel sick.
-When it’s too high, that means your diabetes is out of control and you may have blurry vision, headaches or feel tired.
-When it’s too low, you can feel shaky, sweaty, weak and light-headed, or have a fast heartbeat.
+When it’s too high, that means your diabetes is out of control and you may have blurry vision, headaches, or feel tired.
+When it’s too low, you can feel shaky, sweaty, weak, and light-headed, or have a fast heartbeat.